 The Poisson Probability Function

-The actuary’s odds are matched assuming N=454 witnesses, very close to the 552 who testified at the Warren Commission.
+The actuary’s odds are matched assuming N=454 witnesses (the CIA claimed 418 testified in person at the Warren Commission).
+A total of 552 testified (including depositions).
 There were n=13 unnatural deaths among the 18 material witnesses.
 We will ignore the five suspicious natural deaths.

 The expected number E of unnatural deaths is based on N=454,T=3 years, R=0.000209 the weighted unnatural death rate: